I Love a Mystery: Film, TV and comics adaptations

 A 1945 mystery film called I Love A Mystery starred Jim Bannon as Jack, Barton Yarborough as Doc, George Macready, and Nina Foch.
 Reggie did not appear in the movies as he had been written out of the radio series.
 The movie was about a man who seeks protection after he predicts his own death in three days.
 Two more movies in the series starring Bannon and Yarborough followed in 1946: The Devil's Mask and The Unknown.

 Also, Jim Bannon starred in a fourth ILAM theatrical movie—sort of—when "The Fear That Creeps Like A Cat" was adapted as "The Missing Juror".
 The names Jack Packard, etc. were dropped and Bannon played a Packard-like character named Joe Keats.

-A TV movie which was also a TV pilot was produced for Universal Studios in 1967, and starred Les Crane as Jack, David Hartman as Doc, and Hagan Beggs as Reggie.
-The movie was based on the radio episode "The Thing That Cries in the Night".
-After being shelved for six years, NBC aired the movie in 1973.
+A TV movie which was also a pilot for a proposed I Love a Mystery TV series, was produced in 1967 for Universal Pictures and starred Les Crane as Jack, David Hartman as Doc, and Hagan Beggs as Reggie.
+The film was based on the radio episode "The Thing That Cries in the Night".
+After being shelved for six years, NBC broadcast the movie in 1973.

 I Love a Mystery was an influence in the development of the long-running Hanna-Barbera franchise Scooby-Doo in its early stages of development as a live-action series under the working titles Mysteries Five and Who's Scared?

 The radio show was also adapted in a comic book version by Don Sherwood.